-ı Dieles 9 compliance ampletone completenes and their ich index and the control of A discussion of how the bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee.
+A discussion of how the bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee.
 Risks & compliance employees carry out their job independently as per terms of reference.
-In respect of remuneration, they are treated equally in line with other regular employees (c) cur acc scription of the ways in which rent and future risks are taken into count in the remuneration cesses.
-The business risks including credit/default risk, compliance & reputational risk, financial and liquidity risk are considered while implementing remuneration measures for each employee/group of employees. the key measures used to take account Different set of measures are in practice based on nature of business lines/segments etc. these measures are primarily focused on the business targets/goals set for each area of operation, branch vis-à-vis actual results achieved as of the reporting date.
-The most important tools & indicators used for measuring the risks are asset quality (NPL ration), LD ratio, Net Interest Margin (NIM), provision coverage ratio, cost income ratio, cost of fund, growth of net profit as well as non-financial indicators i.e. compliance status with regulatory norms/instructions, service delivery etc. are brought to all concerned of the bank from time to time.
-A discussion of the ways in which these measures affect remuneration.
-Individual employee's performance standards are set in term of financial & non-financial indicators (KPI) early each year which are expected to be delivered by them individually.
-Performance evaluation at the end of year results in variation in performance outcome (KPI fully achieved, partially achieved & not achieved) leading to variation in performance reward (annual merit pay) thus affects in remuneration. type of these measures has changed Based on differentiating performance outcome employees are rewarded annually.
+In respect of remuneration, they are treated equally in line with other regular employees (c) and scription of the ways in which current future risks are taken into account in remuneration processes.
+The business risks including credit/default risk, compliance & reputational risk, financial and liquidity risk are considered while implementing remuneration measures for each employee/group of employees. ^ the key measures used to take account of Different set of measures are in practice based on nature of business lines/segments etc. these measures are primarily focused on the business targets/goals set for each area of operation, branch vis-à-vis actual results achieved as of the reporting date.
+The most important tools & indicators used for measuring the risks are asset quality (NPL ration), LD ratio, Net Interest Margin (NIM), provision coverage ratio, cost income ratio, cost of fund, growth of net profit as well as non-financial indicators i.e. compliance status with regulatory norms/instructions, service delivery etc. are brought to all concerned of the bank from time to time. ۸ Individual employee's performance standards are set in term of financial & non-financial indicators (KPI) early each year which are expected to be delivered by them individually.
+Performance evaluation at the end of year results in variation in performance outcome (KPI fully achieved, partially achieved & not achieved) leading to variation in performance reward (annual merit pay) thus affects in remuneration. ^ of these measures has changed over the Based on differentiating performance outcome employees are rewarded annually.
 Differentiating reward i.e. good, better & best impact on competitive motivation at work as usual.
 No material change in remuneration package. (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration.
+An overview of main performance metrics for bank, top-level business lines and individuals.
 Performance matrix in terms of broad KPI is set by the Board for the Management covering business lines/different segments of businesses each year.
 The Management in turn develops strategies and set performance KPI for individual employees across functions/business to activate and achieve the set targets/KPI in delivering business results.
-The most common KPIs are loan deposit ratio, cost of fund, cost income ratio, yield on loan, quality of asset, profit target, provision coverage ration, capital to risk weighted ratio, ROE, ROA, Liquidity position, naintenance of CRR and SLR etc. beside non-financial KPI.
-A discussion of how amounts of individual remuneration are linked to bank-wide and individual performance.
+The most common KPIs are loan deposit ratio, cost of fund, cost income ratio, yield on loan, quality of asset, profit target, provision coverage ration, capital to risk weighted ratio, ROE, ROA, Liquidity position, maintenance of CRR and SLR etc. beside non-financial KPI. ^ A discussion of how amounts of individual remuneration are linked to bank-wide and individual performance.
 Annual merit pay i.e. merit increment of employees are linked to performance outcome based on individual performance criteria (KPI).
 Merit increase is also liked to other elements of remuneration package, so aggregate of all employees has reasonable impact on the remuneration package and not insignificant. will in general implement to adjust No documented criteria as such is available to adjust remuneration of employees in the event of weak business performance matrix.
 If profit target is not met in a given year, generally annual merit increment is lower.